-8. Relation between Logic and Mathematics
+3.8.
+Relation between logic and mathematics

 The relation between logic and mathematics is, and has been for a long time, a central topic of philosophical inquiry.
 The most influential doctrine focused on this relation is logicism, developed by Frege (1879), adopted and adapted by Russell (1908), and renewed, under the name "neo-logicism", by Wright (1983), Hale & Wright (2001), and others.
-Many of logicism's problems have been widely discussed in the literature (see, e.g., Tennant 2013/17), but one of its most serious problems is largely ignored.
+Many of logicism's problems have been widely discussed in the literature (see, e.g., Tennant 2013/17), but one of its most serious problems has been largely ignored.
 This problem is philosophical and methodological.
 Philosophically, logicism sets out to provide a theoretical foundation for mathematics in logic, where "foundation" is understood in the traditional foundationalist sense.
-However, logicism does not, and indeed cannot, either provide or help itself to a theoretical foundation for logic.
+However, methodologically, logicism does not, and indeed cannot, either provide, or help itself to, a theoretical foundation for logic.
 Why?
 To provide a theoretical foundation for logic, we have to use some theoretical resources.
 But since (i) logicism is a foundationalist doctrine, (ii) logic is considered by logicists to be a fundamental discipline (i.e., a discipline that lies at the bottom of the foundationalist hierarchy), and (iii) foundationalism requires that the only theoretical resources for a foundation of a discipline X be taken from theories lower down in the foundationalist hierarchy than X, there are simply no theoretical resources for a foundation for logic to be used by logicists.
 As a result, logicism, viewed as a foundationalist philosophical doctrine, rests on shaky grounds.

-The correspondence-truth-theoretic approach to logic, combined with the holistic foundational methodology, enables us to provide an alternative to logicism.
-As a nonfoundationalist (yet foundational) approach, it makes theoretical resources available for a foundation of logic.
-And as a correspondence-truth theoretical approach, it sanctions the use of truth-related theoretical resources in constructing a foundation for logic.
+The present (correspondence-) truth-theoretic approach to logic, combined with the holistic foundational methodology, enables us to provide an alternative to logicism.
+As a non-foundationalist (yet foundational) approach, it makes theoretical resources available for a foundation of logic.
+And as a correspondence-truth-theoretical approach, it sanctions the use of correspondence-truth-related theoretical resources in constructing a foundation for logic.
 This opens the door to a joint theoretical foundation for logic and mathematics.
 Logic and mathematics are jointly grounded in the formal structure of the world.
 Mathematics studies the laws governing the formal parameters of this structure (formal properties of various kinds); logic constructs a powerful method of inference based on these laws.
 There is, thus, both a close connection and a division of labor between logic and mathematics.
 Mathematics studies the laws of union, complementation, intersection, inclusion, finite cardinality, and so on.
-Logic builds these formal parameters (properties) through representative objects.
-For example, 1st-order arithmetic studies finite cardinalities (which are 2nd-level properties) by studying numerical individuals: the numbers 0, 1, 2, ...
-1st-order set theory studies 2nd-level intersection, union, complementation, ordering properties of relations, etc., by treating their arguments as individuals: sets.
+Logic builds these formal parameters into our language as logical constants and develops a method of inference grounded in the formal laws governing these parameters.
+Often, mathematical theories study these formal parameters (properties) through representative objects.
+For example, 1st-order arithmetic studies finite cardinalities (which are 2nd-level properties) by studying numerical individuals: the numbers 0, 1, 2, 1st-order set theory studies 2nd-level intersection, union, complementation, ordering properties of relations, etc., by treating their arguments as individuals: sets.

-It is important to emphasize, however, that while historically, logic used the resources of specific mathematical theories and mathematics used the resources of particular logical theories, in principle, their foundation does not depend on these choices.
-What is the best, or even an adequate, mathematical theory of formal structure and what is the best (or a good) logical framework for mathematics are open questions, and a philosophical foundation for logic and/or mathematics does not need to settle these questions.
+It is important to emphasize, however, that while historically, logic used the resources of specific mathematical theories and mathematics used the resources of particular logical theories, in principle, logic could have used the resources of other mathematical theories, and mathematics could have used the resources of different logical theories.
+What is the best, or even an adequate, mathematical theory of formal structure and what is the best (or a good) logical framework for mathematics are open questions, and a joint philosophical foundation for logic and mathematics can explain their foundational connection without settling these questions.